Coal Prices – Historical Graph

 Where does coal come from?

-Coal is the most abundant fossil fuel on earth and the most used fuel for thousands of years.
+Coal is the most abundant fossil fuel on earth.
+Also, it has been the most used fuel for thousands of years.

 According to archeological evidence burning of coal started in the Bronze Age for food consumption, survival, and tradition.
 Coal mining as an industry began in 18th-century Europe and the first coal mine to open was in Newcastle in the 13th century.